 In the House of My Father was made for the 1997 exhibition ‘9 Nights in Eldorado’ at South London Gallery which Rodney dedicated to his father who had died in 1995.
 At the time of his father’s death Rodney was also in hospital and unable to be at his father’s bedside.
 He spoke about the personal anguish this caused him.
-Nine nights signifies the vigil, traditional in the West Indies, that takes place when someone dies.
+Nine Nights, also known as Dead Yard, is the funerary vigil of the same length traditionally practiced in in the Caribbean when someone dies.
 In the House of My Father was made during another of Rodney’s visits to hospital.
 The image was taken by the photographer Andra Nelki while Rodney was in Kings College Hospital, London.
 At the time, Rodney was making work and preparing for the South London Gallery exhibition from his bed, turning his shared room into an impromptu studio.

 Rodney’s use of photography can be related to his hospital experiences, to the extensive medical data accumulated over his long illness including photographs, x-ray scans and DNA sequencing.
 In an essay on Rodney’s work, Dr Alison Bybee has commented that ‘we scientists are like paparazzi, using ever more sophisticated telephoto lenses to gather more and more intimate images.’
 (Body Visual, pp. 31.)
 This aspect of documentation led Rodney to the idea of assembling a comprehensive record of his body on an internet site, culminating in his proposal for his posthumous project Autoicon which was realised in 2000.